A Buyer’s Right to Peace of Mind

 A good home inspector will give you an unbiased assessment of the structural and mechanical well-being of the home.
 A home inspector will discover and identify any existing or potential problem areas and give an overview of the foundation, grading, drainage, basement, walls and floors, ceilings, doors and windows, roofs and roofing systems, plumbing and electrical and heating and cooling systems.
 Some home inspectors will offer suggestions and advice on how to solve the problems as well as list them in order of priority.

-A home inspection usually costs between $300 and $700 depending on size and is priced according to square footage of the home.
+A home inspection usually costs upwards of $450 depending on size and is priced according to square footage of the home.
 This could very well be the best money you ever spend.
 Your “Beach” Realtor® can furnish you with a list of home inspectors in this area but you should make sure of the following:

 - that they are well established and can offer references;